 What is Diaper Rash?

 Diaper rash is irritated, inflamed skin that shows up on your baby's bottom, skin folds, or general diaper area, like the thighs.

 Almost every baby gets a diaper rash at some point, so don’t feel too guilty about it.
 Even though it’s heartbreaking to see your baby uncomfy, no matter how careful you are it’s just kind of one of those things that happens.

 Diaper rash should usually be gone within 5 days, but if it’s not going away or you see any broken skin, give your doctor a call.
 If you think that your baby’s rash is more symptomatic of a skin condition such as eczema, try an eczema cream with naturally-derived ingredients.

 It’s a good idea to have diaper rash cream on hand, either in the diaper bag or in the nursery changing table because it protects chafed skin.
 How, you ask?
 Diaper rash cream forms a protective layer on your baby's skin to help soothe the affected area.

 All babies have delicate skin, but one that’s dealing with diaper rash is especially sensitive so make sure you choose a diaper rash cream with a gentle formula.
 We think the best baby diaper rash cream opts for non-nano zinc oxide and natural ingredients like organic shea butter and jojoba oil.

 How to Prevent Diaper Rashes

-According to Mayo Clinic, a baby diaper rash is related to wet diapers, skin sensitivity, and chafing.
+According to Cleveland Clinic, a baby diaper rash is related to wet diapers, skin sensitivity, and chafing.
 So, changing diapers frequently and making sure your diaper is super absorbent are both good ways to help preempt a rash.

 Best Diapers for Diaper Rash